norcross/comment-blacklist-manager/readme.txt

 }`

-The return should be provided using the [time contstants in transients](http://codex.wordpress.org/Transients_API#Using_Time_Constants "time contstants in transients")
+The return should be provided using the [time constants in transients](https://codex.wordpress.org/Transients_API#Using_Time_Constants "time constants in transients")

 == Screenshots ==